-Score 8 All Spanish democratic parties or candidates have access to the public media without unreasonable or systematic discrimination.
-The electoral law (Organic Law 5/1985)

-regulates strictly the access to public television and public radio networks during electoral campaigns.
+All Spanish democratic parties or candidates have access to the public media without unreasonable or systematic discrimination.
+The electoral law (Organic Law 5/1985) regulates strictly the access to public television and public radio networks during electoral campaigns.
 The system is even very rigid, allocating times for free advertisement slots (paid advertising is not allowed) and news coverage.
 Thus, parties receive a free slot of 10, 15, 30 or 45 minutes every day, depending on their share of the vote in the previous elections.
 A similar system operates with regard to news coverage, where the time allocated to each party is also proportional to the previous electoral results.
 New candidates or parties find it difficult to gain public media access in this system, though it did not prevent Podemos and Ciudadanos from achieving their electoral gains in December 2015 and June 2016.

 Regarding private media, a reform of the electoral law in 2011 extended the aforementioned system of proportional news coverage during the electoral period to privately owned television stations.
-Apart from this special regulation for campaigns, the largest media organizations have a strong tendency to favor the mainstream parties or the more well-known candidates in their day-to-day coverage; in particular the PP and nationalist leaders in Catalonia (empirical work shows a significant connection between media and parties with the same political orientation).
+Apart from this special regulation for campaigns, empirical work shows a significant connection between media and parties with the same political orientation.
 For parties not represented in parliament and which therefore have no legal guarantee to broadcast time, the situation is more difficult.
 They must rely on the internet and small direct digital TV channels.